crazywhalecc/static-php-cli/README.md

 > If an extension you need is missing, you can submit an issue.

+Here is the current planned roadmap for extension support: [#152](https://github.com/crazywhalecc/static-php-cli/issues/152) .

 ### GitHub Actions Build

 Use GitHub Action to easily build a statically compiled PHP,